 To ensure the effectiveness of our efforts to eliminate forced and involuntary labor, we hold ourselves accountable through a robust governance structure, clearly established roles and responsibilities.

-We have established clear lines of accountability for CR throughout PVH, from the subject matter experts on the CR team through to our CEO, via our SVP of Corporate Social Responsibility.
-Our CR team is composed of over 70 associates located in 11 countries across Europe, Asia, Africa and the Americas, who work closely with our business units and global supply teams to further align our CR goals, as well as implement on-theground assessments, remediation and capability building programs in supplier regions.
+We have established clear lines of accountability for CR throughout PVH, from the subject matter experts on the CR team through to our CEO, via our Chief Sustainability Officer.
+Our CR team is composed of over 60 associates located in 10 countries across Europe, Asia, Africa and the Americas, who work closely with our business units and global supply teams to further align our CR goals, as well as implement on-the-ground assessments, remediation and capability building programs in supplier regions.
 Our CR team is also responsible for internal and external reporting on CR, including through our annual CR Report.

 Members of our CR team and other PVH associates attend external training programs and seminars on social compliance issues, including forced and involuntary labor.
 We also have a reporting hotline (available online and by telephone) for associates and workers at factories in our supply chain, so that they may report potential legal, regulatory, or policy violations and other ethical concerns.
 Grievances can be submitted anonymously and confidentially to the extent allowed under applicable law.

 In February 2020, PVH issued its Guidelines for a Healthy Work Environment and Addressing the COVID-19 Crisis to our suppliers.
 The Guidelines are based on World Health Organization and other international guidelines, including guidance from the International Organization for Migration on the treatment of migrant workers during COVID-19.
 In order to support our suppliers further, PVH worked with a third party partner to provide a COVID-19 training to our suppliers.
-In order to ensure our business partners have the tools needed to address the crisis and related health and safety considerations, we also on an ongoing basis engage with our suppliers to provide support and advice.
-In addition, PVH is working closely with industry partners, governments, and worker and employer representatives to find solutions for workers’ immediate needs and to contribute to long-term plans that can strengthen social protections in key garment exporting countries.
+In order to ensure our business partners have the tools needed to address the crisis and related health and safety considerations, we also engage with our suppliers, on an ongoing basis, to provide them with support and advice.
+In addition, PVH continues to work closely with industry partners, governments, and worker and employer representatives to find solutions for workers’ immediate needs and to contribute to long-term plans that can strengthen social protections in key garment exporting countries.
 As such, PVH and its brand businesses endorse the views, priorities and actions outlined in COVID-19: Action in the Global Garment Industry, published by the ILO, together with the International Organisation of Employers, the International Trade Union Confederation and IndustriALL Global Union.